Komnomnomnom/swigibpy/README.rst

 swigibpy just provides a wrapper around the TWS C++ API so this needs to be compiled for your target platform during installation.
-While this should 'just work' for Linux and OSX Windows users might need to do some extra work.
+While this should 'just work' for Linux and OSX, Windows users might need to do some extra work.

 If you have Visual Studio, it might 'just work'.
 Please let me know if it does or doesn't!